-Researchers’ Night is an annual science festival held in research and scientific institutions since 2007.
+Researchers Night is an annual science festival held in research and scientific institutions since 2007.
 And today we are going for a visit.
-Let’s begin!

 European Researchers’ Night

 Researchers’ Night is an annual science festival held in research and scientific institutions across Europe.
-The European Commission supports all these events as a part of the Marie Skłodowska-Curie Actions, funded under the Horizon 2020 programme, to boost the careers of researchers.
+The European Commission supports all these events as a part of the Marie Skłodowska-Curie Actions, funded under the Horizon 2020 program, to boost researchers’ careers.
 Here are several quotes from their site:

 Any event that boosts public awareness of the positive role of research in society, especially among young people, can be supported.
-European Union-funded researchers should interact as much as possible with visitors and show how their research has an impact on people’s daily lives.
+European Union-funded researchers should interact as much as possible with visitors and show how their research impacts people’s daily lives.

-Every year, hundreds of events take place simultaneously in Europe and neighboring countries.
+Hundreds of events take place simultaneously in Europe and neighboring countries every year.

 In 2018, the events will take place on Friday, 28 September, in over 340 cities across Europe and in neighboring countries.